Get 50% off our limited company packages for your first three months

 There is a third grant available covering November 2020 to January 2021 of up to £7,500 or 80% of average monthly trading profits and a fourth and final grant covering February to April with the amount yet to be confirmed by the government.

 We've published our Crunch guide to making a claim on the Self-Employed Income Support Scheme, this includes information on how to check if you're eligible.

 The government has said that the Self-employment Income Support Scheme (SEISS) will not cover people who have not yet submitted their first Self Assessment.
 If you’re not eligible for support under SEISS, there may still be other support available to you such as Universal Credit and other benefits.
 You may also be eligible for help with rent or mortgage payments, and possibly support for your Council Tax.

-If you’re a limited company director, you can access the Coronavirus Job Retention Scheme (CJRS), or from 1st Novenber, the new Job Support Scheme.
+If you’re a limited company director, you can access the Coronavirus Job Retention Scheme (CJRS).
 However, the support is restricted to just the PAYE salary of directors of limited companies and not any dividends they have taken.

 We’ve written a guide to making a claim on the Coronavirus Job Retention Scheme.